Shopping Cart

 Lara Schimweg

-Lara is the founder of Xeno and develops the skin care products.
-She studied sports science and health research and is a trained health and nursing nurse.
-Lara mixed her first cream 20 years ago and is involved in skin care and ingredients .
+Lara is the founder of Xeno and develops the skincare products.
+She studied sports science and health research and is a trained registered nurse.
+Lara made her first cream 20 years ago and is passionate about skincare and ingredients .
 Lara has rosacea and very sensitive skin.

 Older Post Newer Post